ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-community/technical-resources.md

 ## Programming Communities

+- [Real Python](https://realpython.com/) helps people to "learn Python programming, by example" and is useful for learners in courses on this site that require Python programming.
+The site features up-to-date technical articles with source code examples, diagrams, and illustrations.

+- [Reddit](https://www.reddit.com/) is a discussion forum that hosts communities that devoted to many different areas.
+While this platform hosts less-than-stellar content, some communities are welcoming and provide thoughtful assistance for those facing technical challenges.

 - [Stack Overflow](https://stackoverflow.com/) is a question and answer site that hosts communities in many technical and professional areas.
 After reading a question, evaluate the quality of different answers and then try a solution to see if it solves your technical challenge!

-- [Reddit](https://www.reddit.com/) is a discussion forum that hosts communities that devoted to many different areas.
-While this platform hosts less-than-stellar content, some communities are welcoming and provide thoughtful assistance for those facing technical challenges.

-- [Real Python](https://realpython.com/) helps people to "learn Python programming, by example" and is useful for learners in courses on this site that require Python programming.
-The site features up-to-date technical articles with source code examples, diagrams, and illustrations.

 ## Independent Contributors

+- [Victoria Drake](https://victoria.dev/) regularly shares blog posts that explore a variety of technical issues.
+Even if a specific post focuses on a technology that a learner is not currently using, it will likely share beneficial tips, tricks, and ways of thinking.

+- [Gergely Grosz](https://blog.pragmaticengineer.com/) writes under the name "The Pragmatic Engineer" and shares numerous experiences that will help you to become a better programmer.
+Even if you are not an engineering manager you will find these posts interesting and thought provoking.

+- [Ines Montani](https://ines.io/) shares articles and videos that explain how to do natural language processing (NLP) in with the Python programming language.
+Even if you are not working in NLP, you will find the lessons in these posts informative and helpful.

 ## Audio Podcasts